-If the water in your toilet or bath isn't draining away properly, this is likely to be the result of a blocked drain.
-If your toilet is completely blocked, check out our article on how to unblock a toilet.
+If the water in your bath, sink or toilet isn't draining away properly it’s likely to be the result of a blocked drain.
+If your toilet is completely blocked, you’ll find our page on how to unblock a toilet helpful.

 It may seem obvious, but don't empty any more water into the drain!
 This will only make the problem worse and more difficult to resolve.

 Before tackling the blockage, make sure you stay safe by wearing full protective clothing (this includes gloves, goggles and overalls).
-And always remember to remove and wash your protective clothing after you’ve finished work.
+Always remember to remove and wash your protective clothing after you’ve finished work.

 How to unblock a drain

-Before you begin, make sure you have a set of drain rods, which can be hired or purchased at most DIY stores.
-Once you've put on your protective clothing, follow the steps below.
+Before you begin, make sure you have a set of drain rods; drain rods can be hired or purchased at most DIY stores.
+Once you've put on your protective clothing, follow the steps below: